minholee2087/EAV_lab/README.md

 ## **⚙️ Setup and Installation**
 1. Downloading the Data
-  The EAV dataset is required for training and evaluation.
-Follow the instructions here to request access and download the dataset.
+  The EAV dataset original paper is "EAV: EEG-Audio-Video Dataset for Emotion Recognition in Conversational Contexts".
+  Follow this link 'https://github.com/nubcico/EAV' for further instructions to download the dataset.

-2. Running the Model
+3. Running the Model

   Install the required dependencies:

       pip install -r requirements.txt

   Execute the main script:

       python main.py

-3. Updating Pretrained Models
+5. Updating Pretrained Models

   To update the pretrained models, download them from this link and place them in the 'pretrained_models/' directory.

 Citation

-If you use this code, please cite this github 'https://github.com/minholee2087/EAV_lab':
+If you use this code and dataset, please cite this github 'https://github.com/minholee2087/EAV_lab'and EAV dataset 'https://github.com/nubcico/EAV' as well.

-Original GitHub Repository for EAV dataset
-This project is based on prior research and implementations.
-You can find the original repository here: 'https://github.com/nubcico/EAV'.